 - Add the chicken strips to the pan.

-In case you need something to do with all of this leftover reheated rotisserie chicken, check out one of Churchill’s favorite recipes for chicken and chickpea soup.
+Need something to do with any leftover rotisserie chicken?
+Check out one of Churchill’s favorite recipes for Chicken and Chickpea Soup.
 You can adapt this recipe to any cuts of chicken you might have on hand; just skip roasting the meat, and simply shred your leftover rotisserie chicken into the bowls just before serving.
+Plus, this recipe for High-Protein Buffalo Chicken Dip is a perfect snack if you need to use up any remaining chicken.